jbclements/Granite-Mon-Website/all-years.markdown

 So I lasted maybe half an hour, as did Justin, as the other skinny guy.
 I got into Sara’s boat, and my teeth started chattering a few minutes later, and didn’t stop until we got to the Becton’s dock another hour or whatever later.
-So, just in case you were wondering, we were F*CKING COLD.
+So, just in case you were wondering, we were F\*CKING COLD.
 When we caught up to Oliver, who was churning along at about 2 knots I suppose and leading the pack of 2, he yelled to us “how much further ‘til the dock?”, and after we told him, he added “My goodness it’s cold”.

 So he finally dragged his numb body onto the dock and sat there shivering for a while, but was very pleased of course to have actually finished.
-Maybe 15 or 20 minutes later, Ben calmly ascented the ladder, and when asked about the temperature, said “Actually I got used to it pretty fast”, not kidding a smidgeon.
+Maybe 15 or 20 minutes later, Ben calmly ascended the ladder, and when asked about the temperature, said “Actually I got used to it pretty fast”, not kidding a smidgeon.
 This provided much mirth and shocking disbelief for our band of swimming, well, supporters, which at this point consisted of Nate, Hillary,